 b.
-For out of the abundance of the heart the mouth speaks (v.34).
+For the mouth speaks out of that which fills the heart (v.34).

 MORAL INABILITY (PART ONE)

 NOTES: In the Scriptures, there is always a direct relationship between a man's heart and his affections, thoughts, words, and works.
 Man wills, speaks, and acts in accordance with his nature.